FrankChen021/2019-ncov/README.md

 # 2019-ncov

-This repo contains data of daily confirmed cases of 2019 novel coronavirus broken in wuhan China.
+This repo contains data of daily confirmed cases of 2019 novel coronavirus outbroken in WuHan China.

 # Data Format